Allisonius/allisonius.github.io/_pages/students.md

 ### Prospective Students

-*RAships/TAships available!* Please contact me if you are a self-motivated PhD student (or graduate student interested in our PhD program) with **strong programming skills** and **strong interests** in software testing, analysis, and verification.
+*RAships/TAships available:* Please contact me if you are a self-motivated PhD student (or graduate student interested in our PhD program) with **strong programming skills** and **strong interests** in software testing, analysis, and verification.
 Please include a copy of your CV/Resume, including descriptions of your education background, programming skills, and previous projects, in your correspondence.

 ### Current Students